Itâs really interesting to see how your work has evolved, and youâve created a boat! And a city!

 12/01/2020

-If I had to nitpick, I find that the foreground is in a weird perspective and the rocks look all soft (more like melted chocolate than sharp pebbles).
+If I had to nitpick, I think the foreground is in a strange perspective, and the rocks look too soft (more like melted chocolate than sharp stones).

 Ăa rend super bien, mĂȘme Ă la couleur ton image se lit bien c'est vraiment chouette (et +1 pour le dragon ;p).